 Prerequisites and Guidelines

-Before you proceed with deploying the Nexus Dashboard cluster in Linux KVM, you must:
+Before you proceed with deploying the Nexus Dashboard cluster, you must:

 Review and complete the general prerequisites described in the Deployment Overview.

-Note that this document describes how to initially deploy a three-node Nexus Dashboard cluster.
+Note that this section describes how to initially deploy a three-node Nexus Dashboard cluster.
 If you want to expand an existing cluster with additional nodes (such as

 standby), see the "Deploying Additional Nodes" section of the Cisco Nexus Dashboard User Guide instead.